ZhangLaibao/machine_gun/java/JVM/concurrent/thread-pool.md

     }

     /**
-     * Returns the thread keep-alive time, which is the amount of time
-     * that threads in excess of the core pool size may remain
+     * Returns the thread keep-alive time, which is the amount of time that threads in excess of the core pool size
-     * idle before being terminated.
+     * may remain idle before being terminated.
-     *
-     * @param unit the desired time unit of the result
-     * @return the time limit
-     * @see #setKeepAliveTime(long, TimeUnit)
      */
     public long getKeepAliveTime(TimeUnit unit) {
         return unit.convert(keepAliveTime, TimeUnit.NANOSECONDS);
     }

     /* User-level queue utilities */
     /**
      * Returns the task queue used by this executor.
-Access to the
-     * task queue is intended primarily for debugging and monitoring.
+Access to the task queue is intended primarily for debugging
-     * This queue may be in active use.
-Retrieving the task queue
+     * and monitoring.
+This queue may be in active use.
+Retrieving the task queue does not prevent queued tasks
-     * does not prevent queued tasks from executing.
+     * from executing.
-     *
-     * @return the task queue
      */
     public BlockingQueue<Runnable> getQueue() {
         return workQueue;
     }

     /**
-     * Removes this task from the executor's internal queue if it is
+     * Removes this task from the executor's internal queue if it is present, thus causing it not to be run
-     * present, thus causing it not to be run if it has not already
+     * if it has not already started.
-     * started.
      *
-     * <p>This method may be useful as one part of a cancellation
-     * scheme.
-It may fail to remove tasks that have been converted
+     * This method may be useful as one part of a cancellation scheme.
+It may fail to remove tasks that have been
-     * into other forms before being placed on the internal queue.
-For
-     * example, a task entered using {@code submit} might be
+     * converted into other forms before being placed on the internal queue.
+For example, a task entered using submit
-     * converted into a form that maintains {@code Future} status.
-     * However, in such cases, method {@link #purge} may be used to
+     * might be converted into a form that maintains Future status.
+However, in such cases, method purge() may
-     * remove those Futures that have been cancelled.
+     * be used to remove those Futures that have been cancelled.
-     *
-     * @param task the task to remove
-     * @return {@code true} if the task was removed
      */
     public boolean remove(Runnable task) {
         boolean removed = workQueue.remove(task);